CMU-18740/gem5-tutorial/part2/part2_4_parameters.md

 ---
-layout: documentation
 title: Adding parameters to SimObjects and more events
 doc: Learning gem5
-parent: part2
-permalink: /documentation/learning_gem5/part2/parameters/
-author: Jason Lowe-Power
+author: Jason Lowe-Power (modified by Siddharth Sahay)
 ---